coronalabs/corona-docs/markdown/guide/system/customFont/index.markdown

 # Using Custom Fonts

-This guide outlines how to include and use custom embedded fonts in CORONA_CORE_PRODUCT, allowing you to stylize your app more consistently across platforms.
+This guide outlines how to include and use custom embedded fonts, allowing you to stylize your app more consistently across platforms.

 <div class="guides-toc">